tify-iiif-viewer/tify/README.md

 	- `container` (string or HTMLElement, required): CSS selector pointing to a single HTML node or the node itself into which TIFY is mounted.

-- **resetViewer**
+- **resetScan**

-	Resets the viewer display options.
+	Resets the scan display options.

 	Parameters:

 	- `includingFiltersAndRotation` (boolean, default `false`): By default, only pan and zoom are reset.
-Set this to `true` to also reset image filters and rotation.
+If `true`, image filters and rotation are reset, too.

 - **setPage**